Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Discussion

 \subsubsection{Determination of Similar Traffic Signs}

-In this work, we designed the differential descriptions for the LMMs and demonstrated the effectiveness of the differential descriptions.
-However, similar traffic signs are determined based on expert knowledge to generate the differential descriptions.
-In future work, automatic methods for determining similar traffic signs need to be explored.
+In this study, we designed differential descriptions for LMMs and demonstrated the effectiveness of these descriptions.
+However, similar traffic signs are selected based on expert knowledge to generate these descriptions, which may introduce subjectivity and limit scalability to larger or more diverse traffic sign databases.
+In future work, we plan to investigate automatic methods for determining similar traffic signs to improve consistency and enable broader applicability of the proposed framework.